encse/finger/README.md

 If you want to access the websocket through SSL, you need to set up a proxy that terminates the SSL connection and forwards the requests to the finger service in your container.

-Supposed that the `websocket_port` is set to the 7979 in your `config.json` adjust your nginx config file like this:
+Supposed that the `http_port` is set to the 7979 in your `config.json` adjust your nginx config file like this:

 ```
 server {
 	listen 443 ssl

   ... other settings ...

   location ~ ^/finger {